NuLink-network/docs/product/staker/grid.md

 If you’re unsure how to start the node, please click to view the help manual.

-Click `EDIT EPOCH FEE` to customize the fee for the epoch, as shown in the image below:
+Click `EDIT FEE` to customize the fee for the epoch, as shown in the image below:

 ![Edit Epoch Fee](../../miscellaneous/img/dashboard/gridFee.png)